grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 [^staticimports]: In some languages, there is a third way: Java lets us use static imports which are part of C# as well starting with version 6.0.
 C++ has always supported bare functions, so it's not a topic there.

-[^DDDBoundedContext] A reader noted that the ideas in this section are remarkably similar to the notion of Bounded Contexts in a book Domain-Driven Design: Tackling Complexity in the Heart of Software by Eric Evans.
+[^DDDBoundedContext] A reader noted that the ideas in this section are remarkably similar to the notion of Bounded Contexts in a book: E. Evans, Domain-Driven Design: Tackling Complexity in the Heart of Software, Prentice Hall 2003.